Skip to Main Content

 Professor Chawarska has received her clinical and research training at Yale.
 She is a leading expert in research on identifying early diagnostic markers and novel treatment targets in autism spectrum disorders (ASD).
 She leads the NIH Autism Center of Excellence at the Yale Child Study Center.
 In her clinical practice, Dr. Chawarska specializes in early diagnosis of ASD as well as developmental follow-up of infants at risk for ASD due to familial factors (e.g., having an older sibling with ASD), genetic factors (e.g., having a syndrome related to ASD such as Fragile X), or due to prenatal or perinatal complications such as premature birth.

-• Research Scientist; Co-director, Yale Social and Affective Neuroscience of Autism Program, Child Study Center
+• Senior Research Scientist in the Child Study Center; Co-director, Yale Social and Affective Neuroscience of Autism Program, Child Study Center

-Suzanne Macari, Ph.D., is a Research Scientist at the Yale Child Study Center.
+Suzanne Macari, Ph.D., is a Senior Research Scientist at the Yale Child Study Center.
 She earned her doctoral degree in Developmental Psychology from the University of Virginia and completed post-doctoral fellowships in autism research at the UC Davis M.I.N.D.
 Institute and at the Yale Child Study Center Toddler Developmental Disabilities Clinic.
 Currently Co-director of the Yale Social and Affective Neuroscience of Autism Lab, Dr. Macari has been a PI and investigator on several federally- and privately-funded projects.
 Dr. Macari’s research focuses on the prodrome and early phenotype of ASD in the first year of life in infants at high risk for the disorder, innovations in early screening, as well as emotional reactivity and temperament in very young children with ASD.
-She is currently working on projects utilizing mobile technology to test a novel multimedia screening system in diverse local communities.
 In addition, Dr. Macari is collaborating with colleagues in Neonatal-Perinatal Medicine to conduct secondary screening in infants born prematurely and with other risk factors for ASD.

 • Assistant Professor in the Child Study Center; Co-director, Yale Toddler Developmental Disabilities Clinic